WWDP: Pax and shopping

+In June 2000, Telemundo announced that WWDP would become an affiliate of the Spanish-language network that September.
+The station operated under a local marketing agreement with existing Telemundo affiliate WTMU-LP, with the two stations simulcasting.
+On July 1, 2002, WWDP dropped Telemundo, which remained on WTMU-LP, and returned to home shopping programming, affiliating with America's Collectibles Network.

+Devon Paxson again placed WWDP on the market in late 2001.
+In September 2002, WPXB was purchased from Paxson Communications by NBC with the intention of switching it from ShopNBC—a home shopping service partly owned by NBC—to NBC-owned Telemundo.
+ShopNBC's parent company, ValueVision Media, announced in January 2003 that it would purchase WWDP from Norwell Television to maintain the service's distribution in the Boston market after channel 60—renamed WNEU—joined Telemundo in April.
+ShopNBC was renamed ShopHQ in 2013 and Evine Live—which had replaced ValueVision Media as its corporate name in November 2014—in 2015.

-On August 28, 2017, Evine Live (the former ValueVision Media) agreed to sell WWDP to WRNN-TV Associates for $10 million; the station concurrently entered into a channel sharing agreement to allow NRJ TV, owner of WMFP (channel 62), to operate WMFP on one-third of WWDP's spectrum.
+On August 28, 2017, Evine Live agreed to sell WWDP to WRNN-TV Associates for $10 million; the station concurrently entered into a channel sharing agreement to allow NRJ TV, owner of WMFP (channel 62), to operate WMFP on one-third of WWDP's spectrum.
 The sale was completed on December 6, 2017.
-Evine changed its name to ShopHQ on August 21, 2019.
+Evine changed its name back to ShopHQ in 2019.

-On May 20, 2021, RNN and iMedia Brands announced an agreement to affiliate most of RNN's television stations (including WWDP) with home shopping network ShopHQ.
-WWDP had previously been carrying ShopHQ on its .2 subchannel.
-On June 28, 2021, WWDP began carrying ShopHQ as a primary affiliation, all Shop LC programming was dropped.
+On May 20, 2021, RNN and iMedia Brands announced an agreement to affiliate most of RNN's television stations (including WWDP) with ShopHQ.
+Following RNN's acquisition of the station, WWDP had moved ShopHQ to its .2 subchannel, with Shop LC on its primary channel.
+On June 28, 2021, ShopHQ returned to WWDP's primary channel, and all Shop LC programming was dropped.